 All of the reports and plans submitted have been circulated to the applicable agencies and City Departments for review and comment.
-Staff has reviewed the Planning Rationale Report and Addendum that was prepared and filed in support of the applications and generally accepts the planning rationale provided in the context of the relevant Provincial and City of Kawartha Lakes policies and plans.
-Staff recommends that the applications be referred back to Staff until such time as commenting Agencies and City Departments have submitted comments.
+Staff has reviewed the Planning Rationale Report and Addendum that was prepared and filed in support of the applications and accepts the planning rationale provided in the context of the relevant Provincial and City of Kawartha Lakes policies and plans.